Scrapbooking: Digital scrapbooking

 The new era of digital scrapbooking has allowed many previous inconveniences of scrapbooking to be absolved and for supplies to become readily accessible.
 Online programs provide all of the features, that could previously only be purchased separately, all in the same place.
 This includes tools such as colorful paper, stickers, patterns, fonts, etc. All features allow for simple cropping and resizing to fulfill the scrapbooker's vision.
 Furthermore, the addition of designs and templates permit a convenient organization of pictures and quick upload of photos.
 All the photos and tools are available in one place, making the process easily transportable and well-situated for any location.

 The advent of scanners, desktop publishing, page layout programs, and advanced printing options make it relatively easy to create professional-looking layouts in digital form.
 The internet allows scrapbookers to self-publish their work.
 Scrapbooks that exist completely in digital image form are referred to as "digital scrapbooks" or "computer scrapbooks".

 While some people prefer the physicality of the actual artifacts they paste onto the pages of books, the digital scrapbooking hobby has grown in popularity in recent years.
 Some of the advantages include a greater diversity of materials, less environmental impact, cost savings, the ability to share finished pages more readily on the internet, and the use of image editing software to experiment with manipulating page elements in multiple ways without making permanent adjustments.
 A traditional scrapbook layout may employ a background paper with a torn edge.
 While a physical page can only be torn once and never restored, a digital paper can be torn and untorn with ease, allowing the scrapbooker to try out different looks without wasting supplies.
 Some web-based digital scrapbooks include a variety of wallpapers and backgrounds to help the users create a rich visual experience.
-Each paper, photo, or embellishment exists on its own layer in your document, and you can reposition them at your discretion.
+Each paper, photo, or embellishment exists on its own layer in the document, and one can reposition them at one's discretion.